ItlogNaMaalat/python-learning-journey/Day 1 - Variables/notes.md

 ## Reflection
 At first, I was confused about data types and input conversion, but after trying the code, I understood how values are stored and displayed.

+## Exercises

+### Exercise 1
+Created a personal profile program using variables and input.

+### Exercise 2
+Built a simple calculator that computes sum, difference, and product.

+### Exercise 3
+Explored different data types and used type() to identify them.